sainikh/RecylerveiwInFragment/README.md

 PLease go through this link for more info  :
 ## https://developer.android.com/guide/navigation/navigation-getting-started

-first implemting methodes
+* First implemting the xml layout as shown in the code
-Create a Navhost container
+* Create a Navhost container
-We initlize the recycler view in the MainActivity
+* We initlize the recycler view in the MainActivity
+* create an Interface and some metodes of which ever name you like (I create Passer as interface in this project and a method in it)

 Creating a View Binding to access the